fbpx

 2022:

-On 11 January 2022, the Prison Ombudsman report into the death of Baby Brooke at HMP Styal in June 2020 was published.
-Knowing that it would be a distressing day for the mother – Louise Powell – Level Up built an online tool for the public to write a message of solidarity to her.
+In January 2022, the Prison Ombudsman report into the death of Baby Brooke at HMP Styal in June 2020 was published.
+Knowing that it would be a distressing day for her mother – Louise Powell – Level Up built an online tool for the public to write a message of solidarity to her.
 318 people sent heartfelt messages.

-And in September, No Births Behind Bars coordinated a kids’ birthday party protest outside HMP Bronzefield on the third anniversary of the baby’s death there.
+In September 2022, No Births Behind Bars coordinated a kids’ birthday party protest outside HMP Bronzefield on the third anniversary of Aisha Cleary’s death there:

 This was timed with Level Up and No Births Behind Bars’ open letter to the Sentencing Council and Ministry of Justice, demanding a change to sentencing practices for pregnant women and new mothers.
+We targeted the Sentencing Council because they oversee court practices – and it’s the courts that need to stop sending pregnant women to prison in the first place!
 The letter was launched in the Observer.

 The open letter was signed by almost 100 healthcare and legal professionals, including the Royal College of Midwives, Royal College of Obstetricians and Gynaecologists and British Association of Perinatal Medicine.
 Speaking in support of the campaign, the Royal College of Midwives said “prison is no place for a pregnant woman.”